 Unlike many of the other cactus species we keep as houseplants, Christmas cacti are not naturally found in dry desert habitats.
 They are forest cacti originating from Brazil, where they grow on trees and rocks instead of in the ground.

-Their humid jungle habitat gives us some good care indications: these cacti need more water and humidity than their desert cousins but no direct sunlight, as this is naturally blocked out by taller trees.
+Their humid jungle habitat gives us some good care indications.
+For example, these cacti need more water and humidity than their desert cousins.
+On the other hand, they don’t like direct sunlight, as this is naturally blocked out by taller trees.

 In order to succesfully grow Christmas cacti, it’s a good idea to keep their natural habitat in mind.

-- This means that bright indirect light is preferred and direct sunlight is a bad idea for the most part (though some early morning, late afternoon or Winter sun shouldn’t be too much of an issue).
+Bright indirect light is preferred for your Christmas cactus.
+Direct sunlight is a bad idea for the most part (though some early morning, late afternoon or Winter sun shouldn’t be too much of an issue).

-- Like other succulents, a Christmas cactus exposed to too much light will turn a pinkish red, which is an indication you might want to move it to a more shaded spot.
+Like other succulents, a Christmas cactus exposed to too much light will turn a pinkish red.
+This isn’t too much of an issue, but it can be an indication you might want to move it to a more shaded spot.

 Christmas cactus soil & planting